Ryan Hanigan: Cincinnati Reds

 In 2002, Hanigan began his career with the Reds' organization when he played in six minor league games for the Dayton Dragons of the Midwest League, batting .273 with three hits.
 On April 28, 2003, in a game against the Quad City River Bandits, he went 4–5 with three RBIs.
 Hanigan was named to the East squad in the Midwest League All-Star Game, where he served as the reserve catcher.
 Later in July, he was placed on the disabled list (DL) with a high ankle sprain; up until then, he was hitting .283 with 26 RBIs.
 Hanigan finished the season batting .277 with a home run and 31 RBIs, which earned him a promotion to the Triple-A Louisville Bats.
 In one game for the Bats, he went 1–3.

 Hanigan spent the entire 2004 season with the Class A-Advanced Potomac Cannons, where he served as the team's catcher and designated hitter.
-From July 6 to July 29, he had a 22-game hit streak, the longest in the Carolina League for the year.
+From July 6 to 29, he had a 22-game hit streak, the longest in the Carolina League for the year.
 On August 24, he hit in the game-winning run against the Salem Avalanche with two outs in the bottom of the ninth inning.
 For the season, Hanigan hit .296 with five home runs and 56 RBIs over 119 games as the Cannons made the Carolina League Northern Division playoffs for the first time since 1995.

 The following season, Hanigan played for the Double-A Chattanooga Lookouts.
 On August 29, 2005, he hit a grand slam against the West Tennessee Diamond Jaxx as the Lookouts lost, 10–12.
 After the season, he was selected by the Reds to represent the organization in the Arizona Fall League, and was a non-roster invitee to the Reds 2006 spring training camp.
 In 2006, Hanigan appeared in 56 games for the Lookouts as well as eight games for the Bats.
-During a July 13, 2006 contest, Hanigan drove in what would be the winning run with two outs in the seventh inning against the Birmingham Barons.
+During a July 13, 2006, contest, Hanigan drove in what would be the winning run with two outs in the seventh inning against the Birmingham Barons.
 For the season, he hit .246 for the Lookouts and .154 for the Bats.